-Hines, the sponsor of Hines REIT, has existing real estate joint ventures, funds and programs, which we collectively refer to as real estate investment vehicles, with investment objectives and strategies similar to ours, including Hines Global REIT, Inc. and Hines Global REIT II, Inc. Because we compete with these real estate investment vehicles for investment opportunities, Hines faces conflicts of interest in allocating investment opportunities between us and these other real estate investment vehicles.
+Hines, the sponsor of Hines REIT, has existing real estate joint ventures, funds and programs, which we collectively refer to as real estate investment vehicles, with investment objectives and strategies similar to ours, including Hines Global I and Hines Global II.
+Because we compete with these real estate investment vehicles for investment opportunities, Hines faces conflicts of interest in allocating investment opportunities between us and these other real estate investment vehicles.
 We have no priority rights to specific investment opportunities identified by Hines.
 Some of these entities have a priority right over other Hines real estate investment vehicles, including us, to accept investment opportunities that meet certain defined investment criteria.
 Because we and these other Hines real estate investment vehicles rely on Hines to present us with investment opportunities, these rights may reduce our investment opportunities.
-We therefore may not be able to invest in, or we may only invest indirectly with or through another Hines affiliated real estate investment vehicle in, certain investments we otherwise would make directly.
+Therefore, we may not be able to invest in, or we may only invest indirectly with or through another Hines-affiliated real estate investment vehicle in, certain investments we otherwise would make directly.
 To the extent we invest in opportunities with another real estate investment vehicle affiliated with Hines, we may not have the control over such investment that we would otherwise have if we owned all of or otherwise controlled such assets.

 We do not have priority rights to specific investment opportunities identified by Hines.
 Our right to participate in Hines' investment allocation process terminated when we fully invested the proceeds of our prior public offerings.
-Accordingly, Hines will decide in its discretion, subject to any priority rights it grants or has granted to other Hines-managed or otherwise affiliated real estate investment vehicles, how to allocate such opportunities among us, Hines and other Hines real estate investment vehicles.
-Because we do not have a right to accept or reject any investment opportunities before Hines or, one or more Hines real estate investment vehicles have the right to accept such opportunities, and are otherwise subject to Hines' discretion as to the investment opportunities we will receive, we may not be able to review and/or invest in opportunities which we would otherwise pursue if we were the only real estate investment vehicle sponsored by Hines or had a priority right in regard to such investment vehicles sponsored or managed by or affiliated with Hines, and the priority rights Hines has granted or may in the future grant to any such other real estate investment vehicles, we may not be offered favorable investment opportunities identified by Hines when it would otherwise be in our best interest to accept such investment opportunities, and our business, results of operations, cash flows and financial condition and our ability to make distributions to our stockholders and the value of our stockholders' investment may be adversely impacted thereby.
+Accordingly, Hines will decide, in its discretion, subject to any priority rights it grants or has granted to other Hines-managed or otherwise affiliated real estate investment vehicles, how to allocate such opportunities among us, Hines and other Hines real estate investment vehicles.
+Because we do not have a right to accept or reject any investment opportunities before Hines or, one or more Hines real estate investment vehicles have the right to accept such opportunities, and are otherwise subject to Hines' discretion as to the investment opportunities we will receive, we may not be able to review and/or invest in opportunities which we would otherwise pursue if we were the only real estate investment vehicle sponsored by Hines or had a priority right in regard to such investments.
+We are subject to the risk that, as a result of the conflicts of interest between Hines, us and other real estate investment vehicles sponsored or managed by or affiliated with Hines, and the priority rights Hines has granted or may in the future grant to any such other real estate investment vehicles, we may not be offered favorable investment opportunities identified by Hines when it would otherwise be in our best interest to accept such investment opportunities, and our business, results of operations, cash flows and financial condition and our ability to make distributions to our stockholders and the value of our stockholders' investment may be adversely impacted thereby.

-We have invested a significant percentage of our total current investments in the Core Fund.
-Because of our current Core Fund investments, it is likely that Hines affiliates will retain significant control over certain investments even if our independent directors remove our Advisor.
+A percentage of our investment portfolio is invested in the Core Fund.
+Because of our current Core Fund investments, it is likely that Hines affiliates will retain control over certain of our investments even if our independent directors remove our Advisor.